mariloubgt/RL-Custom-Environment/docs/progress_summary.md

 # Orbital Defender, Project Progress Summary

-This document explains **everything implemented so far** so that any team member can understand the project structure, design choices, and current status.
+This document explains **everything implemented so far** so that you can understand the project structure, design choices, and current status.

 ---